Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_Metasploit.md

 ## Objective

-The aim of this tutorial is to install Metasploit on Raspberry PI and to provide a tiny introduction.
+The aim of this tutorial is to install Metasploit on Raspberry PI and to provide a tiny download (_TCP reverse shell_) on spoofed DNS web page.

 ## Install needed and/or optional packages